8 Ways to Grow In Coke Bottles

 Think that recycling used bottles is reserved for home growing?
 Not at all.
-A smart farmer will look for ways to make use of what’s on hand because new tools and equipment cut into farm profitability.
-This setup could be engineered in a greenhouse too – if you’re not blessed with living in the tropics, or used just for summer growing.
+A smart farmer will look for ways to upcycle because new tools and equipment cut into farm profitability.
+This setup could be engineered in a greenhouse too.
 This grower in Brazil has a sizable operation – all based on 2-liter pop bottles and hydroponics.

 3. Closed System

 You’ll find plans to build this system here.
-As you can see it has infinite scalability.
 Look at all those bottles that didn’t wind up in a landfill.
-They will last multiple years being put to the task of growing food.
+They will last many years being put to the task of growing food.

 4. Vertical Gardening

-Whether you water by hand or hook up a pump, once again, the used Coke or PET bottle offers a sound planting container for growing up instead of out.
-You can take advantage of either method inside or outdoors.
+Whether you water by hand or hook up a pump, once again, the used pop bottle transforms into a container excellent for growing up instead of out.
+You can take advantage of either method inside or out.